 “Reg paved the way for all of us,” said Pete Brotherton an international track cyclist in the 1950s.
 I interviewed him for the biography I wrote about Harris.
 “He was the one we looked up to.
 He gave us confidence to go to Europe and win races – we didn’t have that before.
 He broke the mould.”

 That he overcame such a difficult upbringing made these achievements all the more remarkable.
 Harris was born in the hamlet of Birtle outside Bury in 1920 when Elsie was a poor single mother.
 He drew his second surname from the man who would become his stepfather but the marriage only scarcely alleviated the financial burden on them.
-In region suffering badly from the fallout from the Great Depression, Elsie would go from house to house in Bury trying to sell her wares when money was especially scarce.
+In region suffering badly from the fallout from the hop over to this web-site Great Depression, Elsie would go from house to house in Bury trying to sell her wares when money was especially scarce.

 Harris left school aged 14 to take up a car-mechanic apprenticeship, yet was discharged from it for uncertain reasons, leading him eventually to seek temporary and unforgiving work in Lancashire mills.
 All that provided him relief was the bike that he inherited from a kindly neighbour.
 “I got a great kick out of it,” he said, “and soon discovered I enjoyed cycling very much.”
 So much so that he devoted all of his spare time to it, discovering the breadth of northern England when the sport was blossoming and you rarely struggled for a partner on the road.
 He became intent on cultivating his talent.
 ‘I developed breathing, power and explosive energy,” he said.